momostarsky/imebra_git/docs/sop.rst

 After the builds succeed:

-- upload the build from Dropbox to the Imebra Download Files on Bitbucket (https://bitbucket.org/binarno/imebra_git/downloads).
+- upload the build from Dropbox to the Dicomhero Download Files on Bitbucket (https://bitbucket.org/binarno/imebra_git/downloads).
 - on the local repository, switch the branch back to master
 - from the master branch, tag the commit used for the build with the actual build number (e.g. 4.5.2.1)
 - push the repository to Bitbucket (`git push --tags`)